m4sterbunny/NewPortfolio/source/pages/portfolio.rst

 .. topic:: Note

-  While I attempt to directly link to API documents that I edited/approved, my clients maintain a living document that may have endpoints not handled by me.
+  While I attempt to link to API documents that I edited/approved directly, the companies maintain a living document that may have endpoints that I have not handled.
 Similarly, documentation may be built out after my engagement is completed.

-See :ref:`apiprojects` below, for a deeper look at the clients and their requirements.
+See :ref:`apiprojects` below for a deeper look at the clients and their requirements.

 Developer Documentation